-While we love the simplicity that is running – that literally that you can do it without any equipment whatsoever – we do think that certain pieces of gear can enhance your experience.
+While we love the simplicity that is running and that literally, you can do it without any equipment whatsoever.
+We do think that certain pieces of gear can enhance your experience.
 The above are some of the items that we think are some of the best running gear for women on the market today.

 Did you see our piece on Van Life Workouts?
 It’s perfect for the days when you don’t have the time for an actual run but you still want to get some fitness in.